 Visa Application and Extension

-Generally speaking, if you wish to study in Hong Kong and you do not have right of abode or right to land in Hong Kong, you need to apply for a HKSAR student visa.
+Generally speaking, if you wish to study in Hong Kong and you do not have right of abode or right to land in Hong Kong, you need to apply for an HKSAR student visa.
 The Hong Kong Immigration Department normally issues student visas only to applicants who are enrolled in a full-time course in the University.
-Students may seek advice from the Admissions and Academic Liaison Section (AAL) of the Registry on visa matters here.
+Students may seek advice from the Admissions Office (AO) of the Registry on visa matters here.

-For enquiries on visa matters, please contact AAL as follows:
+For enquiries on visa matters, please contact AO at studentvisa.hku.hk/contact-us.

 Living in Hong Kong

 You are advised to open a bank account in Hong Kong.
 You will need to transfer money for immediate use when you arrive here.
 This can be done:

 by instructing an overseas bank to send money in your name to a bank in Hong Kong;

 by depositing travelers cheques or bank drafts in a local account (personal cheques can also be deposited but it may take as long as three weeks to be cleared).